RayHightower/RayHightower.com/_posts/2023-11-08-forming-storming-norming-performing.markdown

 _Performing_ is the dream stage for most teams.
 A team that consistently delivers great results is performing.
 A team that receives referrals from tneir best clients is performing.

 You will recognize the _performing_ stage because team members have honestly assessed individual strengths and weaknesses and they know how each member fits within the greater & more powerful whole.

+### Repeating Cycle

+The cycle repeats when the team faces a new challenge.
+If the team has made it through all four stages at least once, they're better equipped to deal with _Forming, Storming, Norming,_ and _Performing_ in future cycles.

+The cycles are like a spiral staircase.
+The stages repeat, with each stage at a higher level than last time.

 ### Conclusion